 Some questions we are often asked

-Q. I am 24 and we have had unprotected sex for 3 years.
+Q. I am 24 and we have had unprotected sex for 3 years and I am still not pregnant.
 We have been told that we are young and should keep trying.

 A. Out of every 100 couples trying for a baby, 80 to 90 will get pregnant within one year.
 If there is an underlying issue such as blocked tubes, low sperm count or not releasing eggs regularly then waiting won’t help.
 Get some advice about tests that might reveal the cause of the infertility.